-\textit{Retrieve-then-read}, or more broadly -- retrieval augmented generation, has recently merged as a popular paradigm for open-domain question answering \cite{lewis2021retrievalaugmented,jiang2023active,asai2023selfrag}.
-While earlier works provide up to the top 100 retrieved passages for the downstream reader \cite{izacard-grave-2021-leveraging,kedia-etal-2022-fie}, the amount of allowed context is significantly reduced when using recent large language models (e.g. top 10) \cite{touvron2023llama,yu2023chain}, due to their limited context window length and inability to reason over long context \cite{liu2023lost}.
-Recent efforts have tried to improve the quality of the reader context by filtering or compressing the retrieved documents \cite{wang2023learning,xu2023recomp}.
-Our work offers a new perspective by leveraging a new retrieval unit, the proposition that not only reduces the context length but also offers greater information density, effectively addressing the issue.
+\textit{Retrieve-then-read}, or more broadly retrieval augmented generation, has recently emerged as a popular paradigm for open-domain question answering \cite{lewis2021retrievalaugmented,jiang2023active,asai2023selfrag}.
+While earlier works provide up to the top 100 retrieved passages for the downstream reader \cite{izacard-grave-2021-leveraging,kedia-etal-2022-fie}, the amount of context allowed is significantly reduced when using recent large language models \cite{touvron2023llama,yu2023chain}, due to the limited context window length and inability to reason over long context \cite{liu2023lost}.
+Recent efforts try to improve the quality of the reader context by filtering or compressing the retrieved documents \cite{wang2023learning,xu2023recomp}.
+Our work offers a new perspective by changing the retrieval granularity, in order to achiev greater information density with a fixed context length.